OCHA-DAP/pa-anticipatory-action/README.md

 # OCHA Anticipatory Action Framework
-**Note: the code presented in this repository is work in progress.
-If you have questions or run into any issues, please contact us at centrehumdata@un.org.**
+**Note: we are in the process of refactoring this repository to [aa-toolbox](https://github.com/OCHA-DAP/pa-aa-toolbox) for easier usability.
+If you have any questions, or would like to add to the toolbox, please contact us at centrehumdata@un.org.**

 An OCHA anticipatory action framework (AAF) comprises three pre-agreed pillars: financing, activities, and a trigger.